jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

  Let's try with the popup content:

-1. Locate the popup for marker 1 and use += to append the iframe embed code from [https://www.youtube.com/embed/z1AdmS-LqyA](https://www.youtube.com/embed/z1AdmS-LqyA){:target="_blank"}    We will discuss how you access this link in the upcoiming "sound" lecture.
+1. Locate the popup for marker 1 and use += to append the iframe embed code from [https://www.youtube.com/embed/z1AdmS-LqyA](https://www.youtube.com/embed/z1AdmS-LqyA){:target="_blank"}
    ` popup1_content += '<iframe width="300px" src="https://www.youtube.com/embed/z1AdmS-LqyA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>';`

    It should now look like this: